griffithlab/rnaseq_tutorial_wiki/Expression.md

 ```

-Merge results files into a single matrix for use in edgeR:
+Merge results files into a single matrix for use in edgeR.
+The following joins the results for each replicate together, adds a header, reformats the result as a tab delimited file, and shows you the first 10 lines of the resulting file :

 ```bash